szstonelee/gointernal/schedule.md

 }
 ```

 I supposed the code in the article is run in Linux.
 I tested the above code in my virtual Linux (by [Multipass](https://github.com/canonical/multipass)) which is Ubuntu 20.04.1 LTS in my Mac host.
-The go runtime version is Go 1.14.5 linux/amd64.
+The Go runtime version is 1.14.5 linux/amd64.

 But the result is different.
 In my Mac, which is 4 cpu core, I tried to run
 ```